This post may contain affiliate links.

 Mark finally found a shop he liked and bought the jacket, but to this day we can’t remember which animal it’s supposed to have come from.
 (Update: Now he hates the jacket and never wears it, so be careful what you buy.)

 Personally, I prefer The Mall, a designer outlet mall 30 minutes outside the city, but if you only have one day to see Florence, you’re not likely to get there.
-(Unless of course, you have an outlet mall shopping battle with your husband and win.)
+(Unless of course, you have a Florence outlet mall shopping battle with your husband and win.)

 Michelangelo was commissioned to make the sculpture when he was only 26, and it was originally meant to be placed high up in the cupola of the Duomo.